hpcloud/swift-webdav/README.md

 ## Extending

-HPCloud-WebDAV is built to be extended.
+Swift-WebDAV is built to be extended.

 To add your own backend: